preciofishbone/OmniaDocs/my-workplace/common-links/index.rst

 .. image:: common-links-list.png

-To edit a common link, click the link in the list.
+To edit a common link, click the Title in the list.
 The same window as when you add a new link is shown, see below.

 To delete a common link, click the dustbin for the link.